Welcome to hoboR: An R package for the analysis of HOBO weather data

 Install hoboR

-, and in the process of submit it to CRAN.
+hoboR installation via devtools, and in the process of submitting it to CRAN.

 install.packages("devtools")